jxxcarlson/elm-text-search/README.md

 Similarly, `word1 word2` matches anything that contains `word1` and `word2`.

+## Spaces

+Search terms with spaces are allowed: just surround the term with single quotes.
+The term
+`'foo bar'` will match "foo bar" but neither "bar foo" nor "foo baz bar".

 ## Non-string data

 Suppose that you want to query data of type `List Datum`.